-Managed Asset Portfolios, LLC's ("MAP" or Adviser") client Brochure has been revised since the last annual update of our Brochure dated March 30, 2022.
+Managed Asset Portfolios, LLC's ("MAP" or Adviser") client Brochure has been revised since the last annual update of our Brochure dated March 30, 2023.
 This Brochure updates out of date information, including assets under management and certain descriptions of our policies, procedures and risks.

-This Item 2 of the Brochure is designated for discussion of the material changes only since last year's Brochure.
-There are no changes that we deem material, however we encourage you to read the annual update of our current Brochure in its entirety.
+This Item 2 of the Brochure is designated for discussion of the material changes since our Brochure was updated last year.
+The Information reflected in this Item is what we reasonably believe are the material changes to our Brochure.
+However, we encourage you to read the annual update of our current Brochure in its entirety.
 The current Brochure is available on the firm's website at www.managedassetportfolios.com.
 If you have any questions, please contact your adviser representative.

-You may also request a copy of the Brochure, free of charge, by contacting your advisor directly, or Thomas P. Fitzgerald, Chief Compliance Officer of Managed Asset Portfolios at (248) 601-6677 or cco@map-email.com.
+You may also request a copy of the Brochure, free of charge, by contacting your adviser representative directly, or Thomas P. Fitzgerald, Chief Compliance Officer of Managed Asset Portfolios at (248) 601-6677 or coo@map-email.coo.